Wildertools

 Please read the FAQ’s before sending me a message.

 Pricing is strongly dependent upon the complexity, size and materials of a given project.
-You can follow these guidelines to get a general figure for the cost of an item.
+You can follow these guidelines to get a general figure for the cost of a custom piece.

 Foreign customers are responsible to know any customs regulations and restrictions that may apply, and for any complications and/or expenses that may arise as a result of the governing laws pertaining to their orders.